pdfslick/pdfslick/apps/web/pages/docs/index.md

 {% quick-link title="React" icon="react" href="/docs/react" description="Learn more about using PDFSlick with React." /%}

 {% quick-link title="SolidJS" icon="solid" href="/docs/solid" description="Learn more about using PDFSlick with SolidJS." /%}

+{% quick-link title="Svelte" icon="svelte" href="/docs/svelte" description="Learn more about using PDFSlick with Svelte." /%}

 {% /quick-links %}